 While originally conceived as a teaching Institute, already by 1954 it became apparent that it should also be research-based, making teaching and research two complementary outputs.
 The first batch of twenty students (most from South and East Asia) attended a two year MA programme, while shorter courses were soon introduced as Post-Graduate Diploma programmes.

 By this time, the student body was no longer residential and many were scattered in homes in the Dutch community.
 Yet the Institute was still in many ways very cohesive, in part because of the building.
 All paths in the Hotel Wittebrug led through the Common Room, down one central stairway or, on the way out in the evening, past the Butterfly Bar.
 It was cleverly designed in such a way that it was hard to avoid contact.
-Staff met on the stairs, at coffee breaks in the common room and, with no nearby shops, often ate together in the ISS canteen.
+Staff and students met on the stairs, at coffee breaks in the common room and, with no nearby shops, often ate together in the ISS canteen.
 This was an important ingredient of its success, both intellectually and socially.

 The Institute had been able to change, to become much more professional and more outward-looking, while equally retaining the sense of community that bound staff and students together.
 However, it was also still growing and in 1990 it needed more space than was available, particularly for classrooms.
 ISS had to move on.

 In 1993, the Institute moved to its present location, the former headquarters of the Netherlands Post and Telecommunications (the PTT).
 A larger, more commanding building near the city centre, it conveyed an aura of business-like professionalism that seemed to fit what was asked of the Institute, and of higher education more generally.

 Marketing, networks and partnerships